-This page is for administrators who manage Chrome OS devices for a business or school.
+This page is for administrators who manage Chrome devices for a business or school.

 As a Chrome Enterprise admin, you can manage Chromebooks and other devices that run Chrome OS, from a cloud-based Admin console.
 Here is an overview of how to manage policies and settings.
 Click links for details.

 Setting device-level policies

-On the Device settings page, set policies that apply to anyone who uses a managed Chrome OS device, even if they sign in as a guest or with a personal Gmail account.
+On the Device settings page, set policies that apply to anyone who uses a managed Chrome device, even if they sign in as a guest or with a personal Gmail account.

-- Force-enroll the Chrome OS devices you want to manage
+- Force-enroll the Chrome devices you want to manage

 - Control who uses devices, for example, by blocking guest mode